erciitb/WattIsElectronics/README.md

 Why just two values?
 Because it makes things much more reliable.
 Unlike analog signals that can be messy and affected by noise, digital signals are clear and easy to work with — which is why almost all modern devices like phones, laptops, and calculators are built using them.

 <img src=https://github.com/user-attachments/assets/b77cbf50-43d1-49eb-8a9c-633b0961bda1 width=500>

+📼  *Video 1 in the playlist*
 ---

-## The Language of Digital Electronics: Binary
+## 1. The Language of Digital Electronics: Binary
 In digital electronics, everything comes down to 0s and 1s — they represent the low and high signals in a circuit.
 That’s why it’s important to understand the binary number system early on.
 Computers and digital devices store and handle all kinds of data — numbers, text, images — using just these two values.
 So, if you want to really get how digital systems work, binary is where it all begins.

 ![image](https://github.com/user-attachments/assets/5fbae6f6-dfb4-465f-9f00-85947e1ce293)